 Recently I read a poem describing our new normal with powerful words: Suddenly, Disney is out of magic, Paris is no longer romantic, New York does not stand up anymore, The Chinese wall is no longer a fortress, and Mecca is empty.
 Yes, COVID-19 affects everyone, you, me and also B2B buyers.
 What do they do in a working-from-home lockdown situation?

 B2B buyers may not be buying right now.
 But they are researching online.
 A recent study by eMarketer found that roughly 33% of B2B buyers are looking for more quality and accurate information about what they could buy, while 23% of respondents noted they need to have more confidence in the purchases they would make.
 Translated, B2B buyers say: “Please, salespeople, if you call me, share relevant insights that would help me with my confidence in making decisions.
 Tell me something I don’t know is relevant to my challenges and helps me to see a different perspective on my situation”.

 Call your prospects with exactly what they need.

-It’s time to call your prospects with exactly what they need and don’t waste their time.
-Your opening is important; your reason for calling is not to ask if everything is ok.
+Don’t waste their time.
+Your opening is important; your reason for calling is not to ask if everything is okay.
 Or, “I thought I give you a call because it has been 3 months since we caught up”.
-As one of our sales managers, who is on calls with his team every day, said to me: “During this time it is key to be relevant, show empathy and share insights.
+As one of our sales managers, who is on calls with his team every day, said to me: “During this time, it is key to be relevant, show empathy and share insights.
 That is exactly what makes prospects listen to what you have to say”.

 Please give this post a LIKE or share it with your network if you think the content was insightful and helped you with the new way of selling.